srperez0619/Trapezoid-Calculator/README.md

 # Trapezoid-Calculator
-A calculator used for calculating the area of a trapezoid
+A calculator used for calculating the area of a trapezoid written in C++